avipars/DB-Mini-Project/Stage1/README.md

    SELECT:
    * (Query 1) Find the 5 oldest authors (Name, DOB) who published at least 1 book in the database
-   * (Query 2) Get average amount of books published by any publisher
+   * (Query 2) Average page count for Science books with > 5 copies in subpar condition (taking up shelf space)
-   * (Query 3) Get publisher (ID) with books published in the most languages
+   * (Query 3) Get books with the highest amount of pages that are in stock in decent condition
-   * (Query 4) Get book title and quantity of book with the lowest quantity in stock
+   * (Query 4) Get book in english with the fewest pages

    UPDATE:
-   * (Query 5) Change all books released between 1999-12-28 and 1999-12-31 to 2000-01-01
+   * (Query 5) Change all books (with 2 or more pages) released between 1999-12-28 and 1999-12-31 to 2000-01-01
    * (Query 6) Move all returned Children's books from Returns that are in decent condition to the Kids Corner

    DELETE: